vpodaruev/yt-cut/README.md

 # YtCut

 A simple GUI application for downloading video fragments from YouTube or other social networks.
-It simply wraps the console tools `yt-dlp` and `ffmpeg` to provide a tiny fraction of their immense capabilities in graphical form.
+It simply wraps the console tools `yt-dlp` and `ffmpeg` to provide a tiny fraction of their immense capabilities to everyone.

 ![MainWindow](images/main_window.png)